Musicals101.com

 Lloyd Webber and director Trevor Nunn turned T.S.
 Eliot's Book of Practical Cats poems into Cats (1981), the longest running musical in Broadway and West End history.
 Because Lloyd Webber's Really Useful Company acted as co-producer, Cats made him a multi-millionaire.
 After collaborating with lyricist Don Black on Song and Dance (1982) and lyricist Richard Stilgoe on Starlight Express (1984), Lloyd Webber achieved another mega-hit with Phantom of the Opera (1986).
 With lyrics by the otherwise unknown Charles Hart, Phantom went on to gross over $2 billion worldwide by the century's end.
 (Claims of plagiarism by the Puccini estate were settled out of court for an undisclosed amount.)

 Since then, Lloyd Webber's fortunes have been somewhat mixed.
 Aspects of Love (1989) and Sunset Boulevard (1993) ran for several seasons each, but lost millions due to high production costs.
 Ongoing attempts to stage Webber's Whistle Down the Wind have met with indifference.
 His relatively small scale musical comedy By Jeeves flopped on Broadway after numerous delays, and his football musical The Beautiful Game failed on the West End.
 He lost millions producing the New York staging of Bombay Dreams.
-Granted the title of Baron in 1997, Lord Lloyd Webber must wait to learn if his syrupy style will remain popular with theatergoers in the 21st Century.
+The Woman in White (2004) enjoyed a modest success in London, but was an outright failure in New York.
+Granted the title of Baron in 1997, Lord Lloyd Webber composed and produced a poorly received sequel to Phantom entitled Love Never Dies, which opened in London in 2010.

 Loesser, Frank